United States vehicle emission standards: California Air Resources Board (CARB)

 In the mid-20th century, California's economy grew rapidly after the Great Depression, but this economic development was accompanied by an increase in air pollution in the state.
-As a result, smog started to form in the valleys of Southern California, causing respiratory problems for humans and damaging crops.In the 1960s, Dutch chemist Arie Jan Haagen-Smit identified the air pollutants responsible for the smog: carbon monoxide, hydrocarbons, and nitrogen oxides emitted from cars and factories through inefficient fuel combustion.
+As a result, smog started to form in the valleys of Southern California, causing respiratory problems for humans and damaging crops.
+In the 1960s, Dutch chemist Arie Jan Haagen-Smit identified the air pollutants responsible for the smog: carbon monoxide, hydrocarbons, and nitrogen oxides emitted from cars and factories through inefficient fuel combustion.
 Haagen-Smit also discovered that these air pollutants react with sunlight to form ozone, a major component of smog.
 As a response to this situation, the California Air Resources Board (CARB) was established in 1967 with Haagen-Smit as its first chairman.
 CARB set stringent vehicle emission standards to reduce air pollution in the state.
 California established the California Air Resources Board (CARB) in 1967, with Haagen-Smit as its first chairman, which among other activities set stringent vehicle emission standards by that year.

 Other states were also facing similar air pollution issues at the same time, but fearing that setting too strict a standard would drive away automobile manufacturers, they considered implementing standards that were less restrictive compared to California, potentially creating a patchwork of regulations across the United States.
 The automobile industry lobbied to Congress, and the CAA was modified in 1967 with the National Emissions Standards Act (also known as the Air Quality Act) that expressly prevented states from setting more restrictive emission standards than the federal levels.
 However, because California has already established its program, it was granted a waiver and allowed to keep its standards.
 This Act did give states the authority to perform vehicle inspections programs beyond the requirements for new vehicles, though few states took their own action on this.

 Formation of the Environmental Protection Agency and the Clear Air Act Amendment of 1970

 Air pollution had become a major national focal point by 1970, leading to a major amendment to the CAA.
-Near the end of 1970, the United States Environmental Protection Agency (EPA) was formed out of an executive order under President Richard Nixon with ratification by Congress to consolidate all of the environmental-related executive-branch programs to a single entity; the new agency was reflect as the primary agency for administering the CAA going forward.
+Near the end of 1970, the United States Environmental Protection Agency (EPA) was formed out of an executive order under President Richard Nixon with ratification by Congress to consolidate all of the environmental-related executive-branch programs to a single entity; the new agency was the primary agency for administering the CAA going forward.
 Among the provisions related to vehicle emissions: